OpenServoCore/tinyboot/tinyboot-cli/README.md

 ## Auto-detection

-If `--port` is omitted, the CLI probes all available serial ports by sending an Info command.
+If `--port` is omitted, the CLI probes USB serial ports (usbmodem, ttyACM, ttyUSB) by sending an Info command with a 100ms timeout.
+Non-USB serial ports are skipped.
 Both the bootloader and apps running `poll()` respond to Info, so auto-detection works in either mode.

 ## ELF handling